DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

     The maximum value will be set at the value of the 99.5% quantile, applied per feature.
     Note that this feature is in the default muon `mu.pp.dsb` code, but manually implemented here.

-## Plot ATAC QC metrics
-We require initializing one csv file per aggregated ATAC/multiome experiment.
-If you need to analyse multiple samples in the same project, aggregate them with the cellranger arc pipeline.
-For multiome samples, we recommend specifying the 10X h5 input "10x_h5".
-`per_barcode_metric` is only avail on cellranger arc (multiome).

-* <p class="parameter">is_paired</p> Boolean, Default: True

-    Are you working with only ATAC data, set to False.
-    If you have multiome samples, set to True.

-* <p class="parameter">partner_rna</p>

-    In case this is NOT a multiome experiment, but you have an RNA anndata that you would like to use for TSS enrichment.
-    Leave empty if no rna provided.

-* <p class="parameter">features_tss</p>

-    In case this is a standalone ATAC (`is_paired`: False), please provide a feature file to run TSS enrichment.
-    Supported annotations for protein coding genes provided.

-* <p class="parameter">plotqc_atac_metrics</p> String (comma-separated), Default: n_genes_by_counts,total_counts,pct_fragments_in_peaks,atac_peak_region_fragments,atac_mitochondrial_reads,atac_TSS_fragments

-    Specify the ATAC metrics you want to plot and save in the metadata.
-    The metrics should be provided as a comma separated string e.g. a,b,c.

-## Plot Repertoire QC metrics
-Repertoire data will be stored in one modality called "rep".
-If you provide both TCR and BCR data, then this will be merged, nevertheless, various functions will be run on TCR and BCR separately.
-Review [scirpy documentation](https://scverse.org/scirpy/latest/index.html) for specifics on the storage of the data.

-* <p class="parameter">ir_dist</p>

-    Compute sequence distance metric (required for clonotype definition) More information on the following args are provided [here](https://scverse.org/scirpy/latest/generated/scirpy.pp.ir_dist.html#scirpy.pp.ir_dist).
-    Leave blank to run with default arguments.

-    * <p class="parameter">metric</p>

-    * <p class="parameter">sequence</p>

-* <p class="parameter">clonotype_definition</p>

-    Clonotype definition.
-    More information on the following args are provided [here](https://scverse.org/scirpy/latest/generated/scirpy.tl.define_clonotypes.html#scirpy.tl.define_clonotypes).
-    Leave blank to run with default arguments.

-    * <p class="parameter">receptor_arms</p>

-    * <p class="parameter">dual_ir</p>

-    * <p class="parameter">within_group</p>

-* <p class="parameter">plotqc_rep_metrics</p>
-    Default:

-        - is_cell
-        - extra_chains
-        - clonal_expansion
-        - rep:receptor_type
-        - rep:receptor_subtype
-        - rep:chain_pairing
-        - rep:multi_chain

-    Specify which Repertoire QC metrics to plot.
-    Available metrics are:
-    * rep:clone_id_size
-    * rep:clonal_expansion
-    * rep:receptor_type
-    * rep:receptor_subtype
-    * rep:chain_pairing
-    * rep:multi_chain
-    * rep:high_confidence
-    * rep:is_cell
-    * rep:extra_chains